 *Exceptionally empathetic

-Systematic and explicit teaching is beneficial for students struggling with dyslexia.
-A practical approach is a heavy focus on phonemic awareness, phonics, fluency, vocabulary, and comprehension.
-The teacher quality, parent support, and instruction created with students’ interests and strengths will yield great results.
+These therapists should engage in frequent and intensive therapy sessions.
+Systematic and explicit teaching methods are beneficial for students struggling with dyslexia.
+A practical approach strongly focuses on phonemic awareness, phonics, fluency, vocabulary, and comprehension.
+Additionally, the quality of the teacher, support from parents, and tailored instruction aligned with the student’s interests and strengths can lead to significant improvements.

-• Parental support for a dyslexic child is critical.
-A parent's advocacy within the school system, outsourcing specific interventions, and supporting the child at home with various reading activities will significantly impact the child's progress and self-esteem.
+• Parental support for a child with dyslexia is crucial.
+A parent's advocacy within the school system, seeking specific interventions, and providing support at home through various reading activities can significantly enhance the child's progress and self-esteem.

-There are a plethora of helpful resources to support parents and children.
-It is essential to remember that consistent practice with a child utilizing the best evidence-based intervention practice is highly effective.
-Taking the time to read aloud with each child each day, among other language and literacy activities, will not only strengthen the bond between a parent and child, but this participation allows parents to assist in strengthening the reading weaknesses.
+It is important to note that regular practice with a child, using evidence-based intervention techniques, is highly effective.
+Taking time each day to read aloud with your child, along with other language and literacy activities, will strengthen the parent-child bond and help address the child's reading challenges.

 The International Dyslexia Association: https://dyslexiaida.org